jnlt3/blackmarlin/README.md

 In order to prevent data races and data corruption, we can use the "XOR Trick".
 Instead of saving the hash of the position directlly, we XOR it with the related entry.
 When we access the table later on, we can revert the hash back with the corresponding entry.
 This ensures a different hash will be produced in case the entry was corrupted.

-### Hand Crafted Evaluation (HCE)
+### Hand Crafted Evaluation
 Prior to NNUE, most engines used a hand crafted evaluation function.
-HCE included hand picked features such as material, pawn structure, piece squares and similar.
+Hand crafted evaluation (HCE) included hand picked features such as material, pawn structure, piece squares and similar.
 These values quickly get overwhelming to tune, in order to solve this problem, most engines employ a strategy called "Texel Tuning".
 The idea behind Texel Tuning is to optimize the evaluation function in such a way that it'll reflect the result of the game the best.
 Once we obtain a loss function, we can use metaheuristics such as genetic algorithms or gradient based algorithms such as AdaGrad to tune the hand crafted evaluation function.

 ### Neural Networks